elasticio/api-docs/source/includes/_tenants.md

 ## What is a Tenant?

-**Tenant** is a specific system's environment virtual installation (a system's clone, in other words) that allows customizing all the necessary parameters by sending a particular request to the API.
-Check the request examples below.
+**Tenant** is a specific system's environment virtual installation (a system's clone, basically) that allows customizing all the necessary parameters by sending a particular request to the API.

 ## Create a Tenant